 Heroin detox is not as painful or lengthy a process as you might think.
 Newly sober addicts hardly remember it when they glimpse the promise of recovery.
-Start to reclaim your life today by admitting that you can’t recover on your own, and keep reading to find out how inpatient treatment can help.
+Start to reclaim your life today by admitting that you can’t recover on your own, and keep reading to find out how inpatient treatment can help you overcome the fear of heroin detox and help you overcome this terrible addiction.

 After years of decline, heroin use in the US has jumped almost 65 percent since 2002.
 The following statistics are eye-opening: